Date of Degree

 Copyright 2008 Ronald Nathan Guymon

 Guymon, Ronald Nathan.
-"The effect of explanations and monetary incentives on effort allocation decisions." dissertation, University of Iowa, 2008.
+"The effect of explanations and monetary incentives on effort allocation decisions."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2008.